ManojAnaparthi/College_Social_Media_DB_A3/README.md

 ### Notes

 - Primary key type is integer (`int`) to match B+ Tree indexing.
-- This layer is in-memory only (no persistence yet).
+- Table-level and database-level JSON snapshot persistence is available for recovery testing.

 ## Module B: Local API, UI, and Security (SubTask 1, 2, and 3)